gBringout/BasicsMPI/README.md

 The signal generation, 'in' the FFP:
-![Alt text](/pictures/SignalGeneration.jpg?raw=true "The signal generation, 'in' the FFP") The signal encoding, when an field offset is present:
+![Alt text](/pictures/SignalGeneration.jpg?raw=true "The signal generation, 'in' the FFP") The signal encoding, when a field offset is present:
 ![Alt text](/pictures/SignalEncoding.jpg?raw=true "The signal encoding, when an field offset is present")